reims2/reims2/docs/src/inventory-analysis.md

 **we need**

-- more with a zero-ish axis
+- more with a zero-ish axis, specifically:
   - a lot more with a sphere of -1.5 to +1.5,
   - some with any negative sphere and 0 to -0.5 cylinder
   - also few with sphere of 0 (in at least one eye)